Baked Teriyaki Salmon Recipe

 Salmon is one of my favorite things to prepare.
 My family loves it, and I love how versatile it is!

-My dijon baked salmon and blackened salmon are tried and true favorites, but when I really want to change things up I turn to this Teriyaki Salmon recipe.
+My lemon dijon baked salmon and blackened salmon are tried and true favorites, but when I really want to change things up I turn to this Teriyaki Salmon recipe.

 I’ve always loved teriyaki sauce, but oftentimes I’ve found it to be unnecessarily sweet when I ordered it out.
 I created a homemade version that’s the perfect balance of sweet and savory, with no refined sugar.